-The project year field is used to distinguish grants, sometimes known as special projects, whose "project year" or "reporting year" is different from the LEA fiscal year.
+The project year field is used to distinguish grants, sometimes known as special projects, whose "project year" or "reporting year" is different from the local educational agency (LEA) fiscal year.
 Historically, few grants have had this characteristic.
 Those that have were typically federal grants with a project year that corresponded to the federal fiscal year of October 1 through September 30, rather than to the LEA fiscal year of July 1 through June 30.